 You will have to pay for some of the alternatives but there are some free ones in my list as well.
 Some of the applications are for Windows or Mac only and others are web-based meaning that you can use them with any computer.
 OK let’s get right into it, shall we?

 Yes, this is an expensive Illustrator alternative but it probably comes the closest in terms of features and tools.
 It is a bit cheaper than Illustrator with a monthly subscription cost of $16.50 and you have the opportunity to make a one-time purchase.
 If you are a professional designer then you will need the full graphic suite which costs $669.

 One of the major advantages of Corel Draw is its user-friendliness.
 If you are somewhat of a beginner like I am then you can get started a lot faster than you can with Illustrator.
 You get 4K multi-monitor support, support for a real-time stylus, scalable workspaces, and user interfaces and a great deal more.

-Corel have been competing with Adobe for years in the graphic software space.
+Corel has been competing with Adobe for years in the graphic software space.
 I found Corel Draw really nice to use and with my limited talents I could create some reasonable graphics.

 2. Sketch – $99

 This is a Mac-only Illustrator alternative and it has a host of features that make it very popular.
 A lot of professional designers use Sketch and they consider it to be a good alternative to Photoshop as well as Illustrator.
 A lot of big companies like Sketch too including Facebook, Dropbox, Apple and Google.

 If you want all the tools to design websites, user interfaces for mobile apps, logos, icons and more then Sketch is a very good option.
 I was surprised at just how user-friendly it is.
 It took me a little while to get going but not too long.
 I learned to do some great things such as native text rendering and rounding shapes up to the nearest pixel edge.